 626 Seminar in Articulation and Phonology.
-Spring (3).
+Fall (3), Spring (3).

 Theories of phonological acquisition and the nature of disordered phonological development.
 Differential diagnosis and intervention for speech sound disorders in diverse populations.
-Prerequisite: Graduate standing and undergraduate course in phonology/phonetics.

 627 Issues in Cultural and Linguistic Diversity.
 Fall (3) or Spring (3).